 Play 'would you rather...?'

+This is a great game to play in car journeys or while walking, and is sure to raise a giggle or two.
 Ask questions such as ‘Would you rather be a rabbit-sized horse or a horse-sized rabbit?’.
 Take turns to offer other players the choice between two options – the stranger or funnier the suggestions, the better – and see which they pick!
+Kids will love coming up with gross or gory predicaments for the grown-ups.
+Don't know where to start?
+Here are a few suggestions... (click to download).

 Make daisy crowns

 Find yourself in a field with plenty of daisies?
 Why not try making daisy crowns!
+Try making hat, necklaces, rings, bracelets, or just strings.
 You could also have a competition to see who can make the longest chain in 15 minutes.

 Eat a teddy bear's picnic